 Progressive has become a household name due its huge advertising campaigns, but a familiar brand name doesn’t guarantee that it’s the best fit for you.
-To help you make that decision, CarInsurance.com’s Progressive Auto Insurance review surveyed current policyholders to find out how the company performed on key customer satisfaction criteria.
+To help you make that decision, CarInsurance.com’s Progressive Auto Insurance review surveyed current policyholders to determine how the company performed on key customer satisfaction criteria.

 Progressive car insurance customer satisfaction review

-CarInsurance.com commissioned Op4G to survey more than 3,100 insurance customers of 20 of the nation’s largest auto insurers, and asked them about their experience with their carrier.
+CarInsurance.com commissioned Op4G to survey more than 3,100 insurance customers of 20 of the nation’s largest auto insurers and asked them about their experience with their carrier.

 Here’s how Progressive scored (out of 100):